jbmitch/transit-gateway/connecting-vpcs.md

 # Connecting VPCs in the same region
 {: #connecting-vpcs-same-region}

-Using IBM Cloud™ Transit Gateway, you can connect two or more IBM Cloud Virtual Private Clouds (VPCs) in the same region if they are associated with your IBM Cloud account in the IBM Cloud private network.
+Using {{site.data.keyword.tg_full_notm}}, you can connect two or more IBM Cloud Virtual Private Clouds (VPCs) in the same region if they are associated with your IBM Cloud account in the IBM Cloud private network.
 {: shortdesc}

 All subnets of the VPC and classic network will be connected to the transit gateway, so it's important that the subnets do not overlap.
 When creating VPCs that are intended to be connected to a transit gateway, make sure to create the VPCs with non-overlapping prefixes and unique subnets.